Rail diploma tackles engineering skills shortage

 • long-time workers looking to formalise their knowledge.

-This year, AMC has expanded its intake by offering the program as an elective for undergraduates in traditional engineering degrees.
+In 2022, AMC expanded its intake offering the program as an elective for undergraduates in traditional engineering degrees.

 “By opening up the engineering diploma to undergraduates across Australia as elective units, we can build numbers and highlight rail as an in-demand sector,” Alicia Perry, AMC Industry Placement Coordinator said.